Key points of fertility surgery, including laparoscopy & hysteroscopy

 Similar to laparoscopy, hysteroscopy uses a lighted camera on a fiber optic tube, which is a hysteroscope.
 The surgeon does not use incisions, but inserts the hysteroscope through the vagina and cervix and into the uterus in order to inspect it and the fallopian tubes.

 Hysteroscopy is often used to examine the uterine structure for abnormalities, such as a septate uterus (divided), that cause infertility.
-Dr. Abae also performs it to identify other conditions that can develop, such as uterine fibroids and adhesions.
+Dr. Freije also performs it to identify other conditions that can develop, such as uterine fibroids and adhesions.

 Following are primary causes of female infertility we treat with fertility surgery.